R. J. Simpson

-Rocky "R.J."
-Simpson (born September 27, 1980) is a Canadian politician, the 14th premier of the Northwest Territories since December 2023.
+Rocky "R. J." Simpson (born September 27, 1980) is a Canadian politician, the 14th premier of the Northwest Territories since December 2023.
 He was elected to the Legislative Assembly of the Northwest Territories in the 2015 election.
 He represents the electoral district of Hay River North.

+Political career

 He was returned to office in the 2019 Northwest Territories general election by acclamation, as no candidates filed to run against him by the close of nominations.
 Before the election, he announced that he would put his name forward for Premier of the Northwest Territories when the newly elected MLAs met to select the premier and cabinet.
 Simpson was elected to Premier Caroline Cochrane's cabinet committee by the new territorial MLAs on October 24, 2019.
 His cabinet portfolio includes Minister of Education, Culture and Employment, Minister Responsible for the Public Utilities Board, and Government House Leader.
+In 2025, he signed agreements with other provinces and territories to reduce interprovincial trade barriers in the midst of the United States trade war with Canada.

+Personal life

+Simpson has a Bachelor of Arts degree from MacEwan University and a law degree from the University of Alberta.

-RJ Simpson's father, Rocky Simpson, was also elected to the 19th Assembly as representative for Hay River South.
+His father, Pierre (Rocky) Simpson, was also elected to the 19th Assembly as representative for Hay River South.